sproutlabs/moodle-local_nudge/docs/usr/01-overview.md

 You can now see that we have a few options here:
  - We can delete the notification, this will:
     - Remove the notification
-    - Deactive any nudges that make use of the notification
+    - Deactivate any nudges that make use of the notification
     - If any nudges made use of that notification it will send an email to the both the last person to edit that nudge and the creator letting them know that the nudge is broken.
-    - Remove all translations linked the nudge
+    - Remove all translations linked to the notification
  - We can edit the notification again via the cog icon or by clicking on the title.
  - We can sort notifications by title.
- - As just demonstrated you can continue to edit nudges.

 Lets go ahead and fill out the rest of the messages needed for "Work, Health and Safety" course as laid out [here](#message-design).